johnwarden/mecsim/README.md

 - `output/plots/preferences/[preference_name].png`

-## Limitations
+## Limitations and Caveats

+- The simulation uses Julia's Optim.jl with Nelder-Mead, which is pretty good but it might sometimes find a local optimum and not discover the voter's absolute best response.
-This simulations aren't a substitute for a more formal equilibrium analysis.
+- This simulations aren't a substitute for a more formal equilibrium analysis.
 It assumes players behave in a certain way:

-- Users always start by reporting their ideal point and only change their reports in response to other users.
+    - Voters always start by reporting their ideal point and only change their reports in response to other voters.
-- Users play in a fixed order and always play the current "best response", defined as the response that maximizes utility *given the other players' current responses*.
-This may not be how a rational user can maximizes expected utility in real life.
+    - Voters play in a fixed order and always play the current "best response", defined as the response that maximizes utility *given the other players' current responses*.
+This may not be how a rational voter can maximizes expected utility in real life.
 Specifically, "best-responding" may be a *bad* move for some mechanisms.
-For example skipping a turn, and allowing the next user to best-respond, could produce better outcomes in some cases.
+For example skipping a turn, and allowing the next voter to best-respond, could produce better outcomes in some cases.
     - There are no attempts by groups to collude.

-So rational agent really trying to optimize their results might find other ways to manipulate the output.
+- So rational agent really trying to optimize their results might find other ways to manipulate the output.

-On the other hand, the simulation does show that in most cases there seems to be a nash equilibrium where no user can profitably deviate.
+- On the other hand, the simulation does show that in most cases there seems to be a nash equilibrium where no voter can profitably deviate.

-# Development

-## Dependencies

-- just
-- julia

-## Running Locally

-Once Julia is installed, you can install all the needed packages by running:

-    just instantiate

-Then to run the simulation for all mechanisms, run

-    just sim

-To simulate a single mechanism or mechanisms, pass the mechanism file names:

-    just sim mechanisms/SAP.jl

-Likewise to simulate a single preference profile:

-    just sim preferences/CondorcetCycle.jl

 ## Example